Print

 1. Prepare the candle jars: Stick the wicks to the bottom in the center of the candle.
 If the candle jar is wider than 4″, then consider placing two wicks in it to make sure the edges melt as well.
 The wick will likely be too long, but you’ll trim it as needed.
 I prefer to trim it now because it makes it much easier (just remove it and cut with scissors to desired length).

 3. In the top pot, add the beeswax and coconut oil and stir until melted.
-It’ll take about 10 minutes.
+It’ll take about 15 minutes.
 You don’t want it to get too hot, so a slow melt is good.
+If it gets too hot, then it may damage the beeswax and it will end up drying incorrectly in the jar.
+If you have a kitchen or candy thermometer, then keep it in the wax and make sure it doesn’t go above 145ºF.

-6. Be sure to trim the wick very short after every use.
+6. Be sure to trim the wick after every use.

 7. Tip for easy cleanup: Put the top pot (that had the candle wax in it) back onto the bottom pot of hot water – this will melt any residual wax in the pot, then you can wipe it off with a paper towel.
 Then clean as normal with hot water and dish soap.